 Limited English Proficiency Capacity

-All 11 ADRCs and all 11 Florida 211 centers contract with Language Line Solutions or equivalent for 200+ languages.
+All 11 ADRCs and Florida's 211 centers contract with Language Line Solutions or an equivalent for 200+ languages.
 The Alzheimer's Association 24/7 helpline supports 200+ languages via interpretation.
 The DCF Abuse Hotline supports Spanish in-house and other languages via interpretation.

 Florida's largest hospital systems run free caregiver education programs that are routinely underused because primary-care doctors rarely refer.